simonmichael/hledger/hledger/hledger.m4.md

 ### Decimal marks, digit group marks

-A decimal mark can be written as a period or a comma:
+A *decimal mark* can be written as a period or a comma:

     1.23
     1,23456780000009

-In the integer part of the quantity (left of the decimal mark), groups of digits can optionally be separated by a "digit group mark" - a space, comma, or period (different from the decimal mark):
+In the integer part of the quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a space, comma, or period (different from the decimal mark):

          $1,000,000.00